Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Methodology

-As we need to bypass various defense methods, an unnoticeable constraint on the generated trigger is required.
-Our {\method} is flexible to various types of unnoticeable constraints on triggers.
+\textbf{Unnoticeable Constraint on Triggers.} As we need to bypass various defense methods, an unnoticeable constraint on the generated trigger is required.
+Our {\method} is flexible to various unnoticeable constraints of triggers.
 Following~\cite{dai2023unnoticeable}, we propose the constraint that requires high cosine similarity between the poisoned node or target node $v_i$ and trigger $g_i$.
 Within the generated trigger $g_i$, the connected trigger nodes should also exhibit high similarity.
-Formally, the loss of an unnoticeable constraint on trigger generator $f_g$ can be formulated as:
+Formally, the loss of an unnoticeable constraint on trigger generator $f_g$ is:

 where $\mathcal{E}_B^i$ denotes the edge set that contains edges insider trigger $g_i$ and edges attaching trigger $g_i$ and node $v_i$. $sim(\cdot)$ represents the computation of cosine similarity between vectors.
 The unnoticeable loss in Eq.(\ref{eq:unnoticeable}) is applied on all nodes to guarantee that generated triggers meet the unnoticeable constraint on various nodes.